Accessibility

 Sound options in the Menu and

-zoom-up function in the device to make your screen easier to
+function in the device to make your screen easier to see.

 Adjust the speed, volume, and pitch.